mrkamel/spella/README.md

 2. distance (smaller is better)
 3. whether or not a correction matches the original when transliterated
 4. the user supplied score (higher is better)

-## Splitting Dictionary Phrases

-It is possible to split all phrases present in the dictionary files with the goal to have all single words available for corrections as well.
-You can enable/disable that using the `--split/--no-split` command line option.
-Splitting is enabled by default.

 ## Max Edit Distance